Shifted Contact Structures and Their Local Theory: Shifted contact structures and a Darboux-type theorem

-Before giving the proof, we begin by some remarks and simplifying assumptions. \begin{remark} We first note that as $\bf X$ is a locally finitely presented derived $\mathbb{K}$-scheme, there exists a cover by affine derived $\mathbb{K}$-subschemes of finite presentation.
+\begin{remark} We first note that as $\bf X$ is a locally finitely presented derived $\mathbb{K}$-scheme, there exists a cover by affine derived $\mathbb{K}$-subschemes of finite presentation.
 Thus, for $x\in \bf X$ we can choose a cdga $B$ of finite presentation with a Zariski open inclusion $ \iota: \spec B \hookrightarrow \bf X $ and a unique $q\in \cspec H^0(B)$ such that $q\mapsto x$.
 In this case, $B$ being of finite presentation implies that $\mathbb{L}_B$ has finite \textit{Tor-amplitude}\footnote{We say that a perfect complex $E$ of $ R $-modules has Tor-amplitude in some interval $[a,b]$ if $H^i(E\otimes_R^L N)=0$ for all $i\notin [a,b]$ and for all $R$-modules $N$.}, say in $ [-n,0]$ for some $n\in \mathbb{Z}_+$.
 Then it follows from \cite[Prop.
 7.2.4.23]{Lurie_higheralgebra} that for any integer $k<0$, \ $\mathbb{L}_B[-k-n]$ has Tor-amplitude in $[k,0]$.
 Notice that both complexes are equivalent.
 Since we will be interested in $k$-shifted structures, for the proof, we equivalently use this shifted complex of $B$.
-Therefore, while getting a refined neighborhood, we assume w.l.o.g. that for $k<0$, the corresponding cdga $B$ is such that its cotangent complex $\mathbb{L}_B$ has Tor-amplitude in $[k,0].$
+Therefore, while getting a refined neighborhood, we assume w.l.o.g. that for $k<0$, the cdga $B$ is such that its cotangent complex $\mathbb{L}_B$ has Tor-amplitude in $[k,0].$

 \end{remark}